Stand with Ukraine flag

 Guided Installation Using ThingsBoard Server Pre-configured Instructions

-The most straightforward method to install and connect Edge to the Server is by utilizing the prepared installation instructions provided by the ThingsBoard Server.
-For every Edge Entity, the Server has prepared instructions with already populated fields such as the Edge secret key, Edge routing key, Edge RPC host URI, etc. Please follow the steps below to use these prepared instructions:
+The easiest way to install and connect the Edge to the Server is to follow the installation instructions provided by the ThingsBoard Server.
+For every Edge Entity, the Server displays the instructions with pre-populated fields such as the Edge secret key, Edge routing key, Edge RPC host URI, and so on

-• Click an Edge entity row to open it's details;
+• Click an Edge entity row to open its details;

 Manual Installation and Configuration

-If, for any reason, you are unable to use the prepared ThingsBoard Server Instructions above, please follow the generic steps outlined below.
+If for any reason you are unable to use the prepared ThingsBoard Server Instructions above, please follow the steps below.
 These steps will guide you through installing and configuring the Edge by yourself.

 Step 1.
 Running ThingsBoard Edge